tmtsoftware/osw-examples/lscs-example/README.md

 ## Upgrading CSW Version

-This example is build with CSW 4.0.
-To change the version, change version in build.sbt.
-Make sure you are using the correct csw-services.
+This example is built with CSW 6.0.0.
+To change the version, modify project/Dependencies.scala and Make sure you are using the correct csw-services.

 ## Build Instructions